Sony Xperia M full review

 In the case of the Xperia M that means a Geekbench 3 average of 630, nothing like the Moto G's 1,100+ scores, but in the same ballpark as the Samsung Galaxy Ace.
 That makes sense: the Moto G is the outstanding budget phone of this or any era, and the Xperia M is marginally better than the Galaxy Ace - an older, cheap smartphone.

 Graphics performance is similar.
 We ran the GLBenchmark 2.7 T-Rex test onscreen and got an average score of 12fps.
 This puts it at the top of the bottom rank of smartphones and chimes with our experience of the Xperia M: it will handle gaming, but is no-one's idea of a gaming smartphone.

 Overall then there is nothing to get angry about in terms of the Xperia M's performance.
 Nor is there anything to get excited about, however.
 It's a budget phone with budget performance.
 Fit for purpose in our experience, but that is about it.
-Check it out: The 6 best budget smartphones: what's the best budget smartphone?
+Check it out: What's the best budget smartphone?

 Sony Xperia M review: Storage